biocq/DORGE_codes/Data_processing/README.md

 ## Illustration
-The illustration of the data processing is presented in individual folders, including:
+The illustration of the data processing is presented in README.md file in individual folders, including:

-*  Gene_annotation (Scripts for gene annotation based on Ensembl, GENCODE, COSMIC and other resources)
-*  Epigenetics_processing (Scripts for processing epigenetic datasets)
-*  Function_processing (Scripts for processing function datasets)
-*  Genomics_processing (Scripts for processing genomic datasets)
-*  Mutation_processing (Scripts for processing mutation datasets)
-*  Phenotype_processing (Scripts for processing phenotype datasets)
-*  Features (Including a script for generating training feature profile)
+*  Gene_annotation/README.md
+*  Epigenetics_processing/README.md
+*  Genomics_processing/README.md
+*  Mutation_processing/README.md
+*  Phenotype_processing/README.md
+*  Features/README.md

 The features can by combined by using github_feature_combination.java provided here.